 Risk factors for sarcoma include:

 - A certain change in the RB1 gene

 - Associated conditions that include Bloom syndrome, Diamond-Blackfan anemia, hereditary retinoblastoma, Li-Fraumeni syndrome, Paget’s disease, Rothmund-Thomson syndrome or Werner syndrome

 - For your first visit, you will be directed to the Multidisciplinary Clinic on the first floor of the Whitney-Hendrickson Building.

 - You can register at the front desk or registration area, where a Markey team member will help guide you through your appointment.

 - Several parking options are available to patients of Markey Cancer Center.

 - Please remember to bring your patient packet with the completed forms.
 These items will help your doctor learn more about your case and determine the best plan for your care.

-- UK HealthCare accepts many forms of insurance.
+- To meet our patient needs, UK HealthCare accepts many forms of insurance.